DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning/README.md

 The dashboard integrates **Large Language Models (LLMs)**, specifically Qwen, to act as an AI Risk Analyst, providing textual justification and risk assessments for the RL agent's proposed strategies.

+*You try the webapp here ->* [Gradio webapp](https://huggingface.co/spaces/DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning)
+> 🛑  *Due to the hardware constraints in the free tier of Huggingface i had to use a smaller LLM (`Qwen/Qwen2.5-1.5B-Instruct` instead of `Qwen/Qwen2.5-3B-Instruct` ) even with this change the LLM analysis aspects will take a while to run so if you want to try the whole experience let the app run in the background and come back to it after a while.* 🛑

 ### Key Features:

 #### 1. Live Dashboard & Net Worth Tracking